Create meditations without recording during Early Access

 When pasting a script from an external source, you can automatically set pause lengths by including annotations directly in your text.

-If your text includes a pause duration formatted like (5s pause) or (2m pause), Elora will automatically detect it when pasting and set the pause duration for that line block accordingly.
-This saves you from having to manually adjust each line's pause setting after pasting.
+If your text includes a pause duration formatted like (5s pause) or (2m pause), Elora will automatically detect it when pasting and set the pause duration for that line accordingly.